-But is it really worth all the time it would take to individually list you book on every platform?
-That depends on you, your budget and your goals.
+But is it really worth all the time it would take to individually list your book on every platform?
+That depends on you, your budget, and your goals.

-But for me, I like the ease of these services and how much extra they have brought me by listing my books on all the other platforms.
+For me, I like the ease of these services and how many extra sales they have brought me by listing my books on all the other platforms.

 But which one is the best?

-Let’s first look at some of the basic differences between the two:
+Let’s check out some of the basic differences between the three companies:

 Pros and Cons of Draft2Digital

-Draft2Digital is the new kid on the block and like a new kid, he has the shiny new sneakers to match.
-Adopting a new age platform, the Draft2Digital website is pretty sweet and the dashboard is very easy to use as well.
-Honestly, comparing the two, Smashwords looks and operates like an early 2000’s website, while D2D is pretty modern, sleek and much more clear.
+Draft2Digital was the new kid on the block.
+Adopting a new age platform, the Draft2Digital website is pretty sweet and the dashboard is very easy to use.

-Oh, and did I mention its a lot easier to navigate around and understand?
-Plus, unlike Smashwords who pays you quarterly, D2D pays you monthly…which is nice.
+Oh, and did I mention the website and the author reports are a lot easier to navigate and understand?
+Plus, D2D pays you monthly, and they always have.

-But my favorite part, other than getting paid more often and faster, is that they do the formatting for you.
+But my favorite part is that they do the formatting for you for both ebook and print copies.
 Just send them your .doc or .docx and they will make it compliant for all of their platforms.
 As they say on their front page:

 “Your style guide is our style guide.
 And if you don’t have a style guide, that’s okay too.
 Just get us your manuscript and we’ll do all the technical stuff for you.
 It’s really that simple.”